Health-RI/starter-kit-info/health-ri/starter-kit-local/README.md

 In this example we need to register `storage and interface` as a regular client and `REMS` as broker client.
 Clients configuration should be placed under `<LS-AAI repo>/configuration/aai-mock/clients` and contain the following:

-- Storage and interface client congig:
+- Storage and interfaces client congig:
 ```yaml
 client-name: "auth"
 client-id: "XC56EL11xx"